Regulatory economics

-Regulatory capture
+Regulation is generally defined as legislation imposed by a government on individuals and private sector firms in order to regulate and modify economic behaviors.
+Not all types of regulation are government-mandated, so some professional industries and corporations choose to adopt self-regulating models.

-Regulatory capture is the process through which a regulatory agency, created to act in the public interest, instead advances the commercial or special concerns of interest groups that dominate the industry it is meant to regulate.
-The probability of regulatory capture is economically biased: vested interests in an industry have the greatest financial stake in regulatory activity and are more likely to be motivated to influence the regulatory body than dispersed individual consumers, each of whom has little particular incentive to try to influence regulators.
-Regulatory capture is a risk to which an agency is exposed by its very nature.
+Regulatory capture is a risk to which government agencies are exposed by their very nature.

 Theories of regulation

 The art of regulation has long been studied, particularly in the utilities sector.
 Two ideas have been formed on regulatory policy: positive theories of regulation and normative theories of regulation.

 The former examine why regulation occurs.
 These theories include theories of market power, "interest group theories that describe stakeholders' interests in regulation," and "theories of government opportunism that describe why restrictions on government discretion may be necessary for the sector to provide efficient services for customers."
 These theories conclude that regulation occurs because: